-In addition, Financial Institutions etc. should consider and determine the appropriate methods to review and update the customer risk rating according to the risks involved, because the inspection of actual business status, onsite inspections or face-to-face communications are needed for certain high risk customers.
+In addition, financial institutions, etc. should consider and determine the appropriate methods to review and update the customer risk rating according to the risks involved, because the inspection of actual business status, onsite inspections or face-to-face communications are needed for certain high risk customers.

-Also not limited to the high risk customers, postal mail not reaching the registered address means a part of customer identity is unknown.
-The measures to address the situation where postal mails don't reach registered address should be implemented on a priority basis, especially when Financial Institutions etc. are unable to make contact with such customers, and when their accounts are active.
+Also not limited to high risk customers, postal mail not reaching the registered address means a part of customer identity is unknown.
+The measures to address the situation where postal mail does not reach the registered address should be implemented on a priority basis, especially when financial institutions, etc. are unable to make contact with such customers, and when their accounts are active.